bbauska/CS198.1x/readme.md

 The idea is that in addition to having regular blocks, we also create additional (dummy) blocks that contain signatures for that block.

-So, for any given block, it is easy to look at the corresponding dummy block to verify how many users have seen and signed off on that block.
+For any given block, it is easy to look at the corresponding dummy block to verify how many users have seen and signed off on that block.

 Blocks that are selfishly mined would only have been seen by the one withholding the blocks, and would not have sufficient signatures.